-You've heard the saying a billion times before, but did you know that including something borrowed on your big day is supposed to bring you a lifetime of marital bliss?
-Even better if that item is from someone special (like mom or grandma) with a rock solid marriage.
+You've heard the saying a billion times before—something old, something new, something borrowed, something blue.
+But did you know that including something borrowed on your big day is supposed to bring you a lifetime of marital bliss?
+It's even better if that item is from someone special (like mom or grandma) with a rock-solid marriage.
 The old superstition is founded in the belief that borrowing something from a happily married woman to incorporate into your wedding day will hopefully transfer some of the good luck that she had in her marriage onto yours.
 These days, however, the tradition has taken on a far more sentimental role in honoring someone that has had a profound presence in your life on your big day.

 1. Your First Dance Song

 Cue the tears of joy!
-If your parents are still together, select the first dance song that they danced to as your own and surprise them with it, recommends Florida-based wedding planner Aviva Samuels of Kiss The Planner.
-"It will surely bring a tear to their eyes as they recall the wonderful feelings they had when they themselves united as husband and wife."
+Select the first dance song that your parents danced to as your own and surprise them with it.
+"It will surely bring a tear to their eyes as they recall the wonderful feelings they had when they united as husband and wife," says Florida-based wedding planner Aviva Samuels of Kiss The Planner.
 Plus, it'll be special to you and your spouse, too.

 4. Hair Accessories

 Borrow from your besties.
-Think veils, headpieces, hair clips, and yes, even tiaras.
-Aspinwall shares a sweet story about a group of friends who all married within a few years of each other and were bridesmaids in each others' weddings.
-"The first bride purchased a tiara for her wedding, then each of the other friends borrowed it for their weddings."
-Kind of like The Sisterhood of the Traveling Pants except one size really does fit all here.
+Think headpieces, hair clips, and yes, even tiaras.
+Aspinwall shares a sweet story about a group of friends who all married within a few years of each other and were bridesmaids in each other's weddings.
+"The first bride purchased a tiara for her wedding, then each of the other friends borrowed it for their weddings," she says.

 5. Your Vows

-Don't worry; we're not suggesting you full on copy another bride's vows.
-However, if someone near and dear to your heart penned their own, do consider stealing a line or two that you especially liked (with their blessing, obviously), advises Samuels.
-"Feel free to borrow lines from your favorite authors, song writers, and poets as well."
+Don't worry; we're not suggesting you full-on copy another couple's vows.
+However, if someone near and dear to your heart penned their own, do consider stealing a line or two that you especially liked (with their blessing, of course) "Feel free to borrow lines from your favorite authors, songwriters, and poets as well," says Samuels.